pyglet/pyglet/doc/programming_guide/event_chains.rst

         )
         print(music, level)

-By default, if one child chain stops, the parallel group stops the remaining children and the parent receives an error.
+By default, if one child chain stops independently, the parallel group stops the remaining children and throws :py:exc:`~pyglet.clock.ChainStopped` at the parent's ``yield``.
+The parent may catch it; otherwise the parent stops as described above.

 If a stopped child should be treated as missing work and the other children should continue, pass ``continue_on_stop=True``.
 The stopped child contributes :py:data:`~pyglet.clock.STOPPED` to the result tuple, which keeps cancellation separate from a child that completed with ``return`` or ``return None``::